Ford Ranger (Americas): Ranger Tremor (2002–2004)

 For the 2002 model year, the Ranger Tremor was introduced as an option package.
 In line with the 1990s Ranger Splash, the Tremor was largely an appearance option package, with its content centered around a high-end audio system.
 Including a 485-watt 4-speaker stereo system, the Tremor included a cassette/CD player, white-gauge instruments, monochromatic exterior, badging, and 16-inch wheels.

 For 2003, the Tremor became a stand-alone trim level, lasting through 2004.

 Safety

 The Ranger was the first small pickup to introduce dual airbags as safety features.
 It received an "acceptable" frontal crash test rating from the Insurance Institute for Highway Safety when they were first tested in 1998, while many of its competitors received "marginal" or "poor" ratings at that time.
 The exception was the Toyota Tacoma, which also got an "acceptable" rating.

+The 2007 model year introduced a newly mandated tire pressure monitoring system (TPMS), as well as replacing the airbag key switch with an automatic passenger seat integrated sensor.

 The 2010 model year brought the addition of front seat combination head and torso airbags to improve passenger safety in a side-impact collision and earned "good" rating through the Insurance Institute for Highway Safety's side impact test.
 Also, electronic stability control was added for the 2010 models as standard equipment.

 In the Roof Strength Test conducted by Insurance Institute for Highway Safety, the 2010 Ranger earned an Acceptable rating.